verbiscms/verbis/docs/templates/functions/Dict.md

 As there is no built in support from GoLang's template system for `map[string]interface{}`, the dict helper function allows you to create a dictionary for a list of key value pairs.
-This function is particularly useful for passing data to the `getPosts` function.
+This function is particularly useful for passing data to the `getPosts` function as query arguments, or passing multiple arguments to a partial fi.e

 ___